Technology Scouting: Why It Works – A Harvard Business Review Published Study

 Technology Scouting Can Increase the Rate and Potential for Meaningful Innovation

-A recent study conducted by the Harvard Business Review makes the case for technology scouting while also admitting that it can turn into a double-edged sword when executed poorly.
+Another study conducted by the Harvard Business Review makes the case for technology scouting while also admitting that it can turn into a double-edged sword when executed poorly.
 The research clearly shows that connecting with a wide range of external resources, including: universities, competitors and research institutions, can increase the rate of and potential for meaningful innovation.
 However, dedicating too much time to these external efforts can decrease current productivity and cause employees to turn away from internal relationships that have the same potential to yield innovative new ideas.
 As with most things in life, fully utilizing technology scouting comes down to achieving a balance on several different fronts.

 Technology Scouting: Is an Internal or External Approach Best?